How to Protect Your Plants From Javelinas

-Javelinas’ favorite food is prickly pear cactus, which they consume thorns and all(!), but they also enjoy a wide variety of landscape and garden plants.
+Javelinas’ favorite food is prickly pear cactus, which they consume thorns and all!
+But they also enjoy a wide variety of landscape and garden plants.
 Here’s how to stop them from eating yours.

 Javelinas are common visitors to southwest homes, even those in the city or the suburbs.
-They’re considered “opportunist omnivores” meaning they’ll eat just about anything, but eat mostly plants.
+They’re considered “opportunist omnivores,” meaning they’ll eat just about anything, but eat mostly plants.
 Astoundingly, the mainstay of their diet is prickly pear cactus — including thorns and glochids! 😮

 Javelinas live and travel in a group called a squadron.
 A squadron usually has six to nine members, but can have many more — even up to 50!

 They are messy eaters and leave a trail of destruction.
 Frustratingly, it’s not unusual for them to knock over pots or dig up plants that they don’t eat.
-And when they get into a trash can, they demolish the contents leaving an indescribable mess.
+And when they get into a trash can, they demolish the contents, leaving an indescribable mess.

 If javelinas frequent your yard, they’re looking for food, water, or shelter.
-Fortunately, there are steps you can take to make your yard less attractive and keep them from being a nuisance.
+Fortunately, there are steps you can take to make your yard less attractive and keep them from being such a nuisance.

 Don’t Feed the Javelinas